Laminitis: Obel grading system

+Nerve blocks

 Horses suffering from the disease usually require an abaxial sesamoid block to desensitize the affected region, since the majority of pain comes from the hoof wall.
 However, chronic cases may respond to a palmar digital block since they usually have primarily sole pain.
 Severe cases may not respond fully to nerve blocks.

 Radiographs

 Radiographs are an important part of evaluating the laminitic horse.
 They not only allow the practitioner to determine the severity of the episode, which does not always correlate with degree of pain, but also to gauge improvement and response to treatment.
 Several measurements are made to predict severity.
 Additionally, radiographs also allow the visualization and evaluation of the hoof capsule, and can help detect the presence of a lamellar wedge or seromas.
 The lateral view provides the majority of the information regarding degree of rotation, sole depth, dorsal hoof wall thickness, and vertical deviation.
 A 65-degree dorsopalmar view is useful in the case of chronic laminitis to evaluate the rim of the coffin bone for pathology.